jcmf/imbroglio/README.md

-* you make choices by clicking on them, or else by typing the letter or number that appears before or within the thing you want to choose, or possibly even by typing in a few words;
+* you make choices by clicking on them, or else by typing the letter or number that appears before or within the thing you want to choose, or possibly even by clicking on or typing in a few words;

 * you can always scroll back and review the full transcript of the game so far;